How to Clean Siding – The Basics

 If you make one wrong move with a pressure washer, you could harm your siding, tear your gutters loose, or even crack your windows.
 Unfortunately, these home remedies don’t remove the growth properly.

 To the naked eye, the surface looks clean, however, it can come back a few months later, and you’ll be stuck in an endless cycle of cleaning which takes up too much of your time.

 Safely eliminate moss, mold, mildew, and algae on your siding with Wet & Forget Outdoor.
 It will gently remove green and black growth on siding without damaging or discoloring your home.

-Once applied, Wet & Forget will start working to remove the stains on your siding and is designed to wash the dead growth off over time with exposure to the wind and rain.
+Once applied, Wet & Forget will start working to remove the stains on your siding and is designed to wash the dead growth off over time with exposure to wind and the water from rain.
 Usually, green stains disappear in 2-3 weeks, and black stains come clean in 4-6 weeks.

 Wet & Forget removes growth along with any staining the growth may have caused.
 Once the siding is clean, most people don’t see any regrowth for up to a year or longer.

 Since siding is a vertical surface, it might not be fully exposed to rainfall.
-If you’re not getting rain on the siding due to an overhang or awning, assist the process by rinsing it off with a hose on a jet setting about a week after application.
-You can continue to hose off the siding weekly or every couple of weeks until it’s clean.
+If you’re not getting rain on the siding due to an overhang or awning, assist the process by rinsing it off with water from a hose on a jet setting about a week after application.
+You can continue to hose off the siding with water weekly or every couple of weeks until it’s clean.

 Don’t just take our word for it!
 See what Bob shared with us about his experience with using Wet & Forget on his siding.